 top of page

-Mental Health Disorders–You Are NOT Broken: John Wick, Warrior Tools & the Power of a New Mindset
+Mental Health Disorders — You Are NOT Broken: John Wick and the Power of a Warrior Mindset

-Mental Health Disorders–You Are NOT Broken: John Wick, Warrior Tools & the Power of a New Mindset
+Mental Health Disorders — You Are NOT Broken: John Wick and the Power of a Warrior Mindset

 It happened on a random Tuesday.
-I was grabbing coffee at a quiet little café when I felt a presence—intense, laser-focused, and lightly scented with gunpowder and emotional growth.
-I turned, and there he was: John Wick, legendary assassin, dog lover, and fellow Mental Health Warrior.
+I was grabbing a diet soda at a quiet little café when I felt a presence — intense, laser-focused, and lightly scented with gunpowder and emotional growth.
+I turned, and there he was: John Wick... legendary assassin, dog lover and fellow Mental Health Warrior.

 He was right.
 As the creator of the Mental Health Warrior Program, I know all too well how damaging that belief can be.
 For 20 years, I battled Bipolar, Alcoholism, Anxiety Disorders and PTSD.
 I hit rock bottom and I tried to end my life.
-But I got a second chance—and in that darkness, I discovered something life-changing: Mental Health isn’t a weakness, it’s our strength!
+But in that darkest of times — I discovered something life-changing: Mental Health isn’t a weakness, it’s our strength!

-With this knowledge, I built the Mental Health Warrior Program—a new SELF-HELP approach to empower people to take charge of their emotions, overcome challenges, and build the life they really want.
+Armed with this knowledge, I built the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge!
+So you can take charge of your emotions, triumph over challenges and build the life you really want!

 Action 1: Take Back Control – One Choice at a Time